 Barbara Buntrock has won many international competitions, her most recent success being second prize in June 2012 at the Tokyo International Viola Competition.
 She had previously won prizes at the ARD International Music Competition in Munich, the Concours de Genève, the International Music Competition in Markneukirchen, the International Primrose Competition and the German Music Competition (DMW).
 Her native city of Wuppertal awarded her its 2008 Von der Heydt Bursary, honouring the "steady musical development and evolution of a young artistic personality" and her "high degree of musicianship and expressive, sensuous playing".

 Barbara Buntrock has appeared as a soloist with such ensembles as the Stuttgart Chamber Orchestra, the Symphony Orchestra of Wuppertal, the Chamber Orchestra of the Electoral Palatinate, the Symphony Orchestra of the Bergisches Land, the South-West German Chamber Orchestra of Pforzheim and the Bochum Symphony Orchestra.
-She will make her debut in the Zurich Tonhalle this September, with the support of the Orpheum Foundation, during the 2013 International Orpheum Music Festival.

 As a viola player, she finds special inspiration in chamber music, both in the spontaneous coming-together of a new grouping and in the teamwork of an established ensemble.
 Barbara Buntrock is a member of the Mariani Piano Quartet, with whom she was awarded a DMW scholarship in March 2011.
 She also plays regularly with the Leipzig String Quartet and has recorded two CD’s with them including the string quintets by Mozart and Mendelssohn.